dlsu-lscs/leap25-backend/README.md

 > Tests should be able to do _EXACTLY_ what it needs to do

 - to run a specific test: `npm run test <path-to-test-file>`
-- to run all tests: `npm run test`
 - to run tests matching a specific name pattern, use the `-t` flag: `npm run test -t "should create a new user"`
-- to run only integration tests: `npm run test:integration`
-- to run only unit tests: `npm run test:unit`
 - to run tests in watch mode for a specific file: `npm run test:watch <path-to-file>`

+- to run all tests: `npm run test`
+- to run all integration tests: `npm run test:integration`
+- to run all unit tests: `npm run test:unit`

 ---